ai4copernicus-bids2023/ai4copernicus-bids2023.github.io/README.md

 *When:*  Monday, November 6, 2023
 *Where:* Vienna, Austria

+## Registration

+To register, visit [the BiDS registration](https://www.bigdatafromspace2023.org/registration) and register as participant to the "AI4Copernicus tools and methods for bridging AI and EO" event in Group 3.

 ## Description

 Artificial Intelligence (AI) represents a collection of tools and methodologies that have the potential of transforming virtually all aspects of human activity.
 Earth observation (EO) data, including satellite and in-situ, are essential for a number of applications, covering high-impact domains as diverse as security, agriculture and health.
 The H2020 [AI4Copernicus project](https://ai4copernicus-project.eu) delivers a technological framework for developers and businesses to combine AI-infused tools and EO data and services in order to create high impact applications.
 This is further facilitated by providing a bridge between DIAS platforms and the European AI-on-Demand platform.